 - Beyond capital needs and O&M costs, federal and state regulations add significantly to the cost of providing safe and affordable drinking water.

 - The Federal government has a history of providing significant funding for the development of drinking water supplies particularly in the west and southwest.
 The Federal government also created the Drinking Water State Revolving Loan Fund intended to help drinking water systems comply with the Safe Drinking Water Act.

-- Through June 30, 2018, the DWSRF had provided more than $38.2 billion in funding assistance to communities nationwide through 14,577 individual loans – an average of about $2.6 million per project.4 The Water Infrastructure Finance and Innovation Act (WIFIA) program, created by Congress in 2014, has begun to supplement SRF funding by offering more than $3.5 billion worth of water infrastructure funds through 13loans issued across the country as of October 2019.5
+- Through June 30, 2018, the DWSRF had provided more than $38.2 billion in funding assistance to communities nationwide through 14,577 individual loans – an average of about $2.6 million per project.4 The Water Infrastructure Finance and Innovation Act (WIFIA) program, created by Congress in 2014, has begun to supplement SRF funding by offering $6 billion worth of water infrastructure funds through 33 loans issued across the country as of October 2020.5

 - Local, state and federal governments contribute to the cost incurred by drinking water systems and each level of government should participate, in an appropriate way, to pay for those costs.

 - Increased research funding that is well targeted, can have a considerable payback to agencies to reduce the overall infrastructure investment needed in future years.

 - Partnerships can help water systems in communities in need address infrastructure issues through financial, technical, operational and managerial cooperation and assistance.

 1 “Drinking Water Infrastructure Needs Survey and Assessment: Sixth Report to Congress,”, United States Environmental Protection Agency, March 2018.

 2 “Clean Watersheds Needs Survey 2012: Report to Congress,” United States Environmental Protection Agency, January 2016, January 2016.